Length: Isaiah 7 is 25 verses long.

 delivered the slaves from the land of Egypt.
 Pharaoh and his army

-perished in the hands of God as the waves of the Sea caved in on them.
+perished in the hands of God as the waves of the Sea caved in on them as they pursued the fleeing Israelites.

 Isaiah seeks to sway Judah's leaders through warnings of destruction as revealed to him by God.
 Israel in the North had already made their decision.
 Their fate had been sealed.
-Judah, however, still waivered.
+Judah, however, still wavered.
+Hope remained for Judah.
+But that hope hinged on Judah's choice for deliverance.

 ISAIAH 7 COMMENTARY